-When a Venturer turns 18 they will receive an Induction Pack from the Victorian Rover Council which will cover the need for a Working with Children Check, CareMonkey, compulsory training modules, basic Rover training and other important information.
+When a Venturer turns 18 they will receive an Induction Pack via email from the Victorian Rover Council which will cover the need for a Working with Children Check, Operoo, compulsory training modules, basic Rover training and other important information.

-Registration of Rovers within a Crew
+Registration of Rovers within a Unit

-Where members attend another Crew, they may be registered as a member of the home Group and the other Crew.
+Where members attend Unit attached to a group that is not their home group, they may be registered as a member of the home Group and 'United' other Unit.
 To activate dual registration, contact your Group Leader.

-Rover Crew Name and Scarf
+Rover Unit Name and Scarf

-In choosing a Crew name, it is preferable for each Crew to use the name of a prominent person whom it would wish to honour, since place names are now being used by Venturer Units.
-If the person chosen is still living, his/her approval should be obtained; if the person is deceased, the approval of his/her closest living relative should be obtained.
-All applications for approval of Crew names, scarves and badges should be forwarded by the Crew direct to the relevant Region Rover Council.
-A Crew using its Group scarf (without alteration) does not require the scarf to be approved, but should notify the relevant Region Rover Council.
+In choosing a Unit name, it is preferable for each Unit to use the name of a prominent person whom it would wish to honour.
+If the person chosen is still living, their approval should be obtained; if the person is deceased, the approval of their closest living relative should be obtained.
+All applications for approval of Unit names, scarves and badges should be forwarded by the Unit direct to the relevant Region Rover Council.
+A Unit using its Group scarf (without alteration) does not require the scarf to be approved but should notify the relevant Region Rover Council.

-The Region Rover Council will then consider the application and any comments they may receive, and will normally approve the application.
+The Region Rover Council will then consider the application and any comments they may receive and will normally endorse the application.

-As the wish of the Crew should predominate, approval will be withheld only where another Crew is known to be using the name, scarf or badge or in the event of some other critical objection being raised.
+As the wish of the Unit should predominate, approval will be withheld only where another Unit is known to be using the name, scarf or badge or in the event of some other critical objection being raised.

 On approval the Region Rover Council will forward the application to the Victorian Rover Council for recording.
-The Victorian Rover Council will consider only whether another Crew is already using the name, scarf or badge in question and if satisfied that this is not the case will automatically approve the application.
-The Victorian Rover Council will then notify the Region Rover Council (who will notify the Crew), and any of: the Chief Commissioner, Region Commissioner, District Commissioner and/or the Group Leader as necessary.
+The Victorian Rover Council will consider only whether another Unit is already using the name, scarf or badge in question and if satisfied that this is not the case will automatically approve the application.
+The Victorian Rover Council will then notify the Region Rover Council (who will notify the Unit), and any of: the Chief Commissioner, Region Commissioner, District Commissioner and/or the Group Leader as necessary.